trackmania-rl/tmrl/readme/tuto_library.md

 The role of a `MemoryDataloading` object is to store and decompress samples received by the `Trainer` from the `Server`.

-`MemoryDataloading` has the following prototype:
+`MemoryDataloading` has the following interface:

 ```python
 class MemoryDataloading(ABC):